mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 Two illustrative examples come in the form of games: the **ultimatum game** and the "**dictator game.**

-Both games involve two people and a pot of money, say $100.
+Both games involve two people and a pot of money.
 In the ultimatum game, one person proposes a division of the money.
 The other person can then accept that division or reject it.
 If the second person accepts, the pot is split according to the agreement.
 But if the second person rejects, both people get nothing.

 A fair division might seem like a 50-50 split.
-After all, neither party really has to do much in this game.
-Indeed, from the veil of ignorance, most people would probably advocate for a 50-50 split of the pot.

-On the other hand, since the second person can't propose a counter-offer, and should only accept or reject, once the people know their roles, a rational choice for the first person would be to offer the smallest amount of money possible to the second person.
-If you propose a split so that you get $99.99 and I get $0.01, we both walk away with more money if I accept, even though the split is so lopsided.
+But since the second person can't counter the offer, a rational choice for the first person would be to offer the smallest amount of money possible.
+If the pot is $100 and you propose a split of
+$99.99 to $0.01, we both walk away with more money if I accept, even though the split is so lopsided.

 In practice, people rarely exhibit this sort of extreme rationality.
-Experimental data shows that a majority of people who propose the offer offer between $40 and $50.
+Experimental data shows that a majority of people offer between $40 and $50.
 Similarly, offers of less than $20 are rejected somewhere between 40% and 60% of the time.
 As to why these offers tend to be rejected, in the paper mentioned above, the authors write that "In general, the motive indicated for the rejection of positive, yet 'low', offers is that subjects view them as unfair" (p.
 622).

 For people on the receiving end of the offer, then, fairness seems to be a significant factor in their decision.
 But what about for the folks who are